Top 50 Most Popular Singers Of The 1950s

 African American

-Billie Holiday was one of the most influential and celebrated jazz singers of the 20th century.
-During the 1950s, she continued to captivate audiences with her unique vocal style and emotional depth.
+Billie Holiday stands as one of the most influential and revered jazz vocalists of the 20th century.
+In the 1950s, she continued to enchant audiences with her unmistakable voice and profound emotional connection to her music.

 36